NetLogo/Network-Extension/README.md

 definitely:

 * change `extended-link-neighbors` back to `in-link-radius` and take a sourceSet input
-* keep -1 as sentinel value, or use false instead?
 * split in-link-radius into in-, in-in-, in-out-
 * "links in the prim names" ought to be replaceable with a breed name.
   (even if we don't do that now, I guess we ought to give the prim names